Buffalo Turkey Meatballs

-- Protein / veggie packed – These healthy meatballs are loaded with protein, and have hidden veggies in them!
+• Plenty of protein and healthy veggies.
+Each healthy meatball is loaded with 6 grams of protein, and there are hidden veggies in the meat mixture.
 Almost 1/2 cup of veggies per serving!

-P.S… if you love meatballs, you have to try these Greek Turkey Meatballs or Healthy Turkey Meatballs.
+P.S… if you love meatballs, you have to try these Healthy Turkey Meatballs.

 Ingredients for buffalo turkey meatballs: